hanjingo/doc/ALGO/search.md

 - During continuous node insertion and deletion, binary search trees may become skewed;
 - If using AVL trees or red-black trees, all operations can run stably at $O(\log n)$ efficiency, but operations to maintain tree balance add extra overhead.

+Ternary search:

+- Suitable for finding the maximum or minimum in unimodal functions, where the function first increases and then decreases(or vice versa).
+- Also be applied to monotonic functions, but it is generally less efficient than binary search due to its higher number of comparisons.

 ## Reference